Getting off to a good start guide – know your way around

 The modern university experience involves both physical and digital spaces.

 If you are attending a campus (or multiple campuses) for lectures and tutorials, make sure to visit those campuses before the university year starts so you know where your lecture rooms and classes are held.
 Orientation is a great time for this as you might be on campus to take advantage of all the orientation activities.
-For example, I remember during my orientation (admittedly a long time ago) making my way around the campus to find the locations of my first lectures, so that I wasn’t searching for them at the last minute.
+For example, I remember during my orientation (admittedly a long time ago) making my way around the campus to find the locations of my first lectures, so that I wasn’t searching for them at the last minute on the actual day.

 Familiarise yourself with the campuses you’ll be attending at this link – https://www.flinders.edu.au/campus.
-When I was studying here at Flinders, Bedford Park was the main attraction, but now we have Tonsley, Festival Plaza, Northern Territory and many rural and remote sites.
+Each of the Flinders campuses have their own quirks.
+When I was studying here at Flinders (back in the early 2000’s), Bedford Park was the main attraction, but now we have Festival Plaza, Tonsley, Northern Territory and many rural and remote sites.
 Flinders has a presence right through the middle of Australia!

 locations-map.png